aliimam-in/aliimam/CONTRIBUTING.md

 #### Examples

-1. To run the `ui.aliimam.io` website:
+1. To run the `aliimam.in` website:

 ```bash
 pnpm dev